 FINANCIAL MANAGEMENT

-[A s Per Choice Based d Credit System (CBCS) S Scheme]
+[As s Per Choice Based Cred lit System (CBCS) Schen me]

 SEMESTER - VII

 Subject Code 15TX742 IA Marks 20

 No. of Lecture 04 Exam Marks 80

 Hours/Week

 Total Number of 40 Exam Hours 03

 Lecture Hours

 - 1. To familiarize the students with basic concepts of financial management. - 2.
 To understand time value of money and cost of capital. - 3.
 To analyze capital structure, capital budgeting and dividend decision. - 4.
 To understand the short term and long term financing and working capital management